-The spectrum of diseases has changed, with less minor allergic diseases (isolated allergic rhinitis, mild asthma, eczema and urticaria) and more complex cases, particularly food allergy cases, comprising a much higher number of consultations.
-Adverse reaction to drugs is emerging as a significant problem in HIV/AIDS and several children have been referred to the Allergy Clinic for evaluation of these drug reactions, challenges and desensitization.
+The spectrum of allergic diseases has changed, with less minor allergic diseases (isolated allergic rhinitis, mild asthma, eczema and urticaria) and more complex cases, particularly food allergy and anaphylaxis comprising a much higher number of consultations.
+Adverse reaction to drugs is emerging as a significant problem requiring evaluation of these drug reactions, challenges and desensitization.

 Collaborations with other divisions/services including gastroenterology, dietetics, dermatology, pulmonology, ophthalmology, ENT and infectious diseases are well established.